New 'Focused on the Future' Podcast Episode: "Investments for System Change"

 However, simply investing ‘more’ will not be sufficient.
 How can investments positively impact long-term global challenges?
 What changes are needed to let investment work towards sustainability in stead of against it?

-Joining the conversation about investing for the long term with our host Glenn van der Burgon, this episode's guests include:
+Joining the conversation about investing for the long term with our host Glenn van der Burg, this episode's guests include:

 - Johan Schot, Professor Global History and Sustainability at Utrecht University and Founder of the Deep Transitions Project